plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

 # LAB 6: First Agent, a City Poet  agent based on ChatCompletionAgent
+## Learning Objectives

+1. Create a first agent with Semantic Kernel
+2. Provide `Agent instructions` to define how the agent work
+3. How to pass specific data to and Agent using `Kernel Variables`
+3. Test the first agent and review Semantik Kernel logging information

 ## Setup

 1. Create a .NET console app Hello World

+    All tasks in this lab will be executed in a console app.
+The first step is to create a console app and add all the necessary references for the Agents.

     ```powershell
     dotnet new console -n myAgentConsoleApp